leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 <!--more-->

 ## lets set the scene
-Kerberos, a network authentication protocol that works off a ticketing type system is deeply baked into AD.
+Kerberos, a network authentication protocol that works off a ticketing type system is deeply baked into Active Directory.
 Of late, a lot more focus has been put on it by the offensive security community as you will see later in this post.
 I am not going to go into much (if any) of the technicalities of Kerberos itself as I feel there really is more than enough resources out there you can refer to!
 The below list references some great posts about the same topic I am writing about there:

 - [https://en.wikipedia.org/wiki/Kerberos_(protocol)](https://en.wikipedia.org/wiki/Kerberos_(protocol\))
 - [https://technet.microsoft.com/en-us/library/cc772815(v=ws.10).aspx](https://technet.microsoft.com/en-us/library/cc772815(v=ws.10\).aspx)